home | the sheep | Lanaset dyes | Lanaset Rainbows | our fiber

 Romeo, Fiona's sire

-Fiona at about 2 months
+Fiona at 2 months

-Color
+Color Changes

 home | the sheep | Lanaset dyes | Lanaset Rainbows | our fiber

-ecopath | project photo gallery | fiber exchange notebooks | links
+project photo gallery | fiber exchange notebooks | links